iAmAbhishekJaiswal/Nux-C/README.md

 5. It Compile and run simultaneously.
 6. It only store program file, delete compiled file automatically after run.
 It save your storage.
 7. User can run C program smoothly in android.
+8. Mini Game like coin flip is added.

 How to Install (Android user) :